astronomy-commons/hipscat-import/docs/catalogs/arguments.rst

 ``dask_tmp``.
 This can be useful if you have additional scratch storage, or want to use local storage for intermediate files and remote storage for the final catalog files.

+For more information on these parameters, when you would use each, and demonstrations of temporary file use see :doc:`temp_files`